Learn How to Paint With Wilton Candy Melts. See how to make colorful lollipops, pretzel pops, and more using colored Candy Melts.

 Some lollipops will have more obvious background colors.
-For instance if you were painting a smiley face and the mold had eyes and a mouth, you’d paint those then fill in with yellow.
+For instance, if you were painting a smiley face and the mold had eyes and a mouth, you'd paint those and then fill in with yellow.

 TIP: As you work, your brushes will end up with hardened candy on them.
 To continue using the brush effectively, dip it in the jar of melted candy and swirl it around allowing the hardened candy to melt.